-time had intervened since their meeting.
+The views, therefore, of the last parliament were immediately adopted; as if the same men had been every where elected, and no time had intervened since their meeting.
 When the king laid before the house his necessities, and asked for supply, they immediately voted him three subsidies and three fifteenths; and though they afterwards added one subsidy more, the sum was little proportioned to the greatness of the occasion, and ill fitted to promote those views of success and glory, for which the young prince, in his first enterprize, so ardently longed.
 But this circumstance was not the most disagreeable one.
 The supply was only voted by the commons.
 The passing of that vote into a law was reserved till the end of the session.
 A condition was thereby made, in a very undisguised manner, with their sovereign.
-Under colour of redressing grievances, which, during this short reign, could not be very numerous; they were to proceed in regulating and controuling every part of government, which displeased them.
-And if the king adopted; as if the same men had been every where elected, and no either cut them short in this undertaking, or refused compliance with their demands, he must not expect any supply from the commons.
-Great dissatisfaction was expressed by Charles at a treat-

-The views, therefore, of the last parliament were immediately ment, which he deemed so harsh and undutiful.m But his urgent necessities obliged him to submit; and he waited with patience, observing to what side they would turn themselves.
+Under colour of redressing grievances, which, during this short reign, could not be very numerous; they were to proceed in regulating and controuling every part of government, which displeased them: And if the king either cut them short in this undertaking, or refused compliance with their demands, he must not expect any supply from the commons.
+Great dissatisfaction was expressed by Charles at a treatment, which he deemed so harsh and undutiful.m But his urgent necessities obliged him to submit; and he waited with patience, observing to what side they would turn themselves.

-February
+February 6.